 Written by Doris Christodoulou, BA History

-If you’re a fresher, you’re probably freaking out about what to take with you to university, in addition to all other arrangements you need to think about…
+If you’re a fresher or soon to be living away from home, you’re probably wondering what to take with you to university, in addition to all other arrangements you need to think about…

 To put your mind at rest, it’s totally normal.
-You’re leaving home, probably for the first time, where no one will be on hand to look after you.
-Cleaning, cooking meals, doing laundry, organising yourself – it’s all on you now.
 Packing the right stuff is going to need some thought but remember, you won’t need much more than what you’d generally need at home.

 Here’s a basic packing list with essentials to take to uni with you.

 - Passport or ID

 - University’s acceptance letter

 - Student loan documents

 - Accommodation details and contract

 It’s good to keep these documents together in a file so that you know where to look when you need them.
 Remember to also look after any other documents you receive after arriving at university, such as your NHS Registration Confirmation Letter.